trackmania-rl/tmrl/readme/tuto_library.md

 _Note 1: the action buffer of `new_obs` contains `new_act`.
 This is because at least the last computed action (`new_act`) must be in the action buffer to keep a Markov state in a real-time environment.
 See [rtgym](https://github.com/yannbouteiller/rtgym)._

-_Note 2: in our dummy RC drone environment, the action buffer is not reset on calls to `reset()` and thus we don't need to do anything special about it here.
+_Note 2: in our dummy RC drone environment, the action buffer is not reset on calls to `reset()` and we do not call the special `wait()` method when an episode ends.
-However, in other environments, this will not always be the case.
+Doing this, we keep the real-time flow of operations around reset transitions.
+Nevertheless, reset transitions are discontinuities in the `Gymnasium` standard: there is no action between a terminal state and the next state returned by `reset()`.
+This means that one action is a dummy action around reset transitions here.
+More specifically, in the case of an `rtgym` environment, the very last action of a trajectory is never sent to the robot.
+From an RL perspective, this action is still the proper last action of the trajectory (although it has no effect).
+However, because it is never applied, it is **not** supposed to go into the action buffer of post-reset transitions.
+If you are using an `rtgym` environment (as we do in this tutorial), `tmrl` will set the default action of your environment as the action corresponding to the observation returned by `reset()` in the `buffer` argument of your `append_buffer()` method.
+This is because this default action will be applied right after `reset()` is called, and it should therefore be part of the action buffer.
+If you are instead using a vanilla `Gymnasium` environment, `tmrl` will set this action to `None`, as you should ignore it anyway in non-real-time environments.
+Because this is an intricate effect specific to real-time environments, we will ignore it for now and come back to it at the very end of this tutorial.
-If you want to be extra picky, you may need to take special care for rebuilding transitions that happened after a `terminated` or `truncated` signal is set to `True`.
+Just bear in mind that, if you want your pipeline to be 100% correct in real-time scenarios, you need to take special care for rebuilding transitions that happened after a `terminated` or `truncated` signal is set to `True`.
 This is done in the `tmrl` implementation of [TorchMemory for TrackMania](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/custom/custom_memories.py)._

 We now have our `memory_cls` argument: